Rush Limbaugh executing assigned host duties flawlessly zero mistakes.

 When has income ever been equal?

-If you don't believe in free will and independence and liberty in a general sense, if you don't believe in those things, then you will find arguments about beneficent and wise big government alluring.
+If you don't believe in free will and independence and liberty in a general sense, if you don't believe in those things, then you will find arguments about beneficient and wise big government alluring.

-If you're a coward, if you're afraid to strike out on your own, if you're afraid to take a risk, if you're afraid to go for it, if you'd rather have the security of knowing you're going to be taken care of, and at the same time somebody who did take a risk and it pays off and they become wealthy, they're going to be gotten even with in big governments for you.
+If you're a coward, if you're afraid to strike out on your own, if you're afraid to take a risk, if you're afraid to go for it, if you'd rather have the security of knowing you're going to be taken care of, and at the same time, somebody who did take a risk and it pays off and they become wealthy, they're going to be gotten even within big governments for you.

-But if you believe in free will, if you believe we've got 200, 300 million people in this country, and every one of us is different.
+But if you believe in free will, if you believe we've got 200, 300 million people in this country, and every one of us is different, there is nothing about any of us that is equal.

 That is what the law is to do.

-But there is no guarantee there can't be a guarantee.
+But there is no guarantee.

 There never was a guarantee.